Generative adversarial networks for image enhancement.

 If you're thinking about building your own gans, TensorFlow and PyTorch are where it's at.
 They're both these powerful open-source libraries that are kinda like the lego bricks of the ai world.

 - TensorFlow, which is backed by google, and PyTorch, which is kinda facebook's baby, both have all the tools you need to build and train your own gans.
 And the best part?
 There's a ton of pre-trained models and code snippets floating around, so you don't have to start from scratch.
+You can find these on platforms like GitHub (search for "tensorflow gan github" or "pytorch gan github") and Hugging Face's model hub.

 Don't wanna get your hands dirty with coding?
 No problem.
 There's a bunch of cloud services that'll do the gan-based image enhancement for you.